-This post about how to get around Maui without a car contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about how to get around Maui without a car was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 While you’re planning your next family vacation, you may be wondering how to get around Maui without a car.